Cabin Fever (2016 film)

-Cabin Fever is a 2016 American horror film directed by Travis Zariwny (under the pseudonym Travis Z) and written by Eli Roth.
-A remake of Roth's 2002 film of the same name and the fourth overall installment in the Cabin Fever franchise.
+Cabin Fever is a 2016 American horror film directed by Travis Zariwny and written by Eli Roth and Randy Pearlstein as a remake of Roth's 2002 film of the same name and the fourth and final installment in the Cabin Fever franchise.
 The film stars Samuel Davis, Gage Golightly, Matthew Daddario, Nadine Crocker, and Dustin Ingram.
 The film was released on February 12, 2016, by IFC Midnight.
-Eli Roth, writer and director of the original film, acts as co-writer and executive producer.
-The film was poorly received by critics and underperformed at the box office.
+The film was universally panned by critics and underperformed at the box office.

 Plot

-A forest-dwelling hermit discovers his dog has died from a mysterious illness and is sprayed by its infected blood.
+In the woods, a hermit named Henry discovers his dog has died from a mysterious illness and is sprayed by its blood.
 Five young friends, Paul, Karen, Bert, Jeff and Marcy have rented a cabin in the same woods for a week-long vacation.
-The group stops for supplies at Priddy's General Store.
-Dennis, the intellectually-disabled son of the store manager, unexpectedly bites Paul's hand.
+The group stops for supplies at a General Store, where Dennis, the mentally impaired son of the store manager, unexpectedly bites Paul's hand.

-Bert ventures into the woods with a rifle.
-Bert encounters and accidentally shoots the hermit.
-He panics when he realizes the hermit is infected with a disease and flees.
-He says nothing about the incident to his friends.
+As Bert ventures into the woods to shoot squirrels, he accidentally shoots Henry.
+Upon realizing Henry is infected with a disease, he panics and flees, keeping quiet about the incident.

-Later that evening, while the group hang out around a campfire, a stranger who calls himself Grim and his dog, Dr. Mambo, gatecrash their evening.
+Later that evening, while the group hang out around a campfire, a stranger who calls himself Grim and his Belgian Malinois dog, Dr. Mambo, gatecrash their evening.

-Later that night, the infected hermit comes to the cabin in search of help.
+Later that night, Henry stumbles into the cabin in search of help.
 Bert slams the door in his face and the desperate man tries to steal the group's vehicle.
-A conflict ensues between the hermit and the five friends, during which they accidentally cripple their car and set fire to the hermit.
-He runs off into the woods, presumably to his death.
+A conflict ensues, during which the five friends accidentally cripple their car and set Henry on fire.
+The infected man runs off into the woods.

 The next day, Jeff and Bert head out in search of help.
-They encounter a farmer who offers to help them, but hastily leave when they discover that the hermit is her cousin.
+They encounter a farmer who offers to help them, but hastily leave when they discover that Henry is her cousin.
 Meanwhile, Deputy Winston arrives at the cabin to investigate reports of the previous night's commotion.
-Paul explains things without mentioning the hermit's presumed death.
+Paul explains things without mentioning Henry's presumed death.
 Winston promises to send a tow truck before departing.

 Dr. Mambo returns to the cabin without Grim and seemingly infected.
 He threatens Paul and Bert, before Marcy scares him off with the rifle.

 While Paul and Karen make out, they discover that Karen is infected with the flesh-eating virus and her leg has started to decay.
 Fearful of contagion, the others lock her in the shed.
 Paul leaves on foot to find help, but the only people he encounters chase him away, mistaking him for a peeping Tom.